 8.1 Generator Interconnection Study Agreement.

-The Generator Interconnection Study Agreement shall provide that Interconnection Customer shall compensate Transmission Provider for the actual cost of each phase of the Definitive Interconnection System Impact Study.
+The Generator Interconnection Study Agreement shall provide that Interconnection Customer shall compensate Transmission Provider for the actual cost of each phase of the Definitive Interconnection System Impact Study and Priority System Impact Study, as applicable.

 8.2 Execution of Generator Interconnection Study Agreement.

-Interconnection Customer shall execute and deliver the Generator Interconnection Study Agreement to the Transmission Provider prior to close of the DISIS Queue Cluster Window, along with each of the following:
+Interconnection Customer shall execute and deliver the Generator Interconnection Study Agreement to the Transmission Provider prior to close of the DISIS Queue Cluster Window, or for Priority Requests at any time, along with each of the following:

 a.
 Demonstration of Site Control;